COVID-19 update Phone :+1-301-330-88111-800-WILCOXON

 Seismic sensors

 Combine a supersensitive piezoelectric accelerometer, an ultra low-noise amplifier, and excellent electrical/mechanical isolation, and the result will be unmatched performance in measuring low-level vibration.
-Seismic accelerometers have internal amplifiers similar to the industrial accelerometers.
+Seismic accelerometers have internal amplifiers similar to industrial accelerometers.
 They are powered using the same method: a constant-current diode to provide power to the accelerometer.
 The seismic accelerometer amplifier output has a characteristic bias output voltage (BOV) and the vibration is superimposed upon this DC voltage level.
 The accelerometer circuit is isolated from the case, making installation and mounting simple, while the two-wire powering and signal method simplifies the wiring.

 Wilcoxon seismic sensors are all characterized by good low frequency response, high output sensitivity and a low noise floor.
 They are primarily designed to measure low amplitude low frequency signals in applications such as structural monitoring and vibration isolation verification.
 Accelerometers used for earth seismic monitoring should have a very low noise floor.
 Model 731A has a noise floor very near the New High Noise Model (NHNM) developed by the U.S. Department of Interior.
 The 731A ultra-quiet seismic accelerometer can measure vibration levels down to the sub micro-g range by using an ultra low noise internal amplifier and a high sensitivity inertial sensing element.
 It contains no moving parts, is not sensitive to magnetic fields, and has a relatively low mass.